Cyrof/dotfiles-i3/README.md

 - **Color Scheme**: Set to [Dracula](https://draculatheme.com/vim).
 - **True Color Support**: Enabled for terminals that support it.

+## Rofi Configuration
+The **Dracula theme** for Rofi is included and applied by default:
+1. The config file can be retrieved from [dracula official](https://draculatheme.com/rofi).

 ### Steps to Use the `.vimrc`:
 1. Copy the `.vimrc` file to your home directory:
     ```bash